Can You Use Regular Potting Soil for Succulents and Cacti?

 For succulents, the best potting soil mix will be different.
 It will have more organic material and less fertilizer.

-Also, the succulent soil should be allowed to dry out between watering to not rot or otherwise damage their roots.
+Also, the succulent soil should be allowed to dry out between watering to prevent rot or otherwise damage their roots.

-How To Prepare Succulents and Cacti Potting Soil
+How To Prepare Succulent and Cactus Potting Soils

 Several types of potting soil are recommended for succulents and cacti, and each one has different ratios of ingredients.